 When the power came back on I ground some almonds in my new coffee grinder, only the crappy thing was not up to the job.
 I’d bought the cheap variety and I should have known better.
 So I chopped most of them by hand, and chopped and chopped because they had to be very fine for the chocolate tort-ish dessert I was making.
 Being a seasoned expat, I applied my patience and decided to consider it upper-body exercise.
 Really, I know how to deal.

-I jam the duck breast in the miniscule freezer and shove the hacked-up chicken parts in the tiny fridge.
-Gathering purse and keys I leave the house and schlepp my frustrated self to the nearest grocery store.
+I jam the mystery breast in the minuscule freezer and shove the hacked-up chicken parts in the tiny fridge.
+Gathering purse and keys I leave the house and schlepp my frustrated self to the nearest grocery store to find some normal sized chicken breasts.
 I cannot avoid the squashed mulberries on the pavement and my shoes are getting filthy.
 Great.

-It is sunny but not too hot yet, and I think of what I read this morning about How to Be Happy Anytime.
+It is sunny but not too hot yet this morning, and I think of what I read earlier about How to Be Happy Anytime.
 Okay, I need to be in the moment now.
 This moment.
 This moment is nice, actually.
 Walking feels good.
 The sun is good for my vitamin D dose today.
+Breathing in, breathing out.